RomanLut/hx-esp32-cam-fpv/README.md

 The JPEG decoding is done with turbojpeg to lower latency and - based on the resolution - can take between 1 and 7 milliseconds.

 It's then uploaded to texture and shown on screen.

+OSD is drawn on top of the video with OpenGL ES.

 The link is bi-directional so the ground station can send data to the air unit.
 At the moment it sends camera and wifi configuration and bi-directional stream for telemetry (FEC encoded).